-It’s only natural to always be looking for the best game deals that you can find, and G2A is probably among the first places that you’ll come across in that search.
+It’s only natural to always be on the lookout for the best game deals that you can find, and G2A is probably among the first places you’ll come across in that search.
 This Hong Kong-based company runs the largest key reselling marketplace in the world and they seem to be consistently offering the best deals on video games, new and old alike.

 But is this all a bit too good to be true?

 Absolutely.
 In this article, we’ll briefly go over what G2A is, how they operate, why you might want to use their services, but also why so many people (customers and developers) don’t particularly like G2A and why you should probably avoid buying your games there.

 G2A.COM Limited is a company founded in 2010 by Bartosz Skwarczek and Dawid Rożek, a duo of Polish entrepreneurs who sought to create G2A as a legitimate online store that would sell games at the lowest possible prices.